What did Pseudo-Dionysius teach about knowing and naming God?

 Philosophy

 Pseudo-Dionysius the Areopagite — writing under the name of Paul's Athenian convert but likely a late fifth-century Syrian monk — developed the most influential Christian account of apophatic (negative) theology: the claim that God transcends all human concepts and can only be truly approached by abandoning every affirmative predicate.
 His Divine Names explores how we can speak of God's goodness, being, and wisdom while insisting that God exceeds all these names infinitely; his Mystical Theology describes the ascent into "divine darkness" where all concepts fail.
-This tradition profoundly influenced Aquinas, Meister Eckhart, and the entire tradition of Christian mystical theology.
+This tradition profoundly shaped later medieval theology, including Duns Scotus, who drew on the apophatic tradition while arguing that God cannot be known from creatures except through analogical knowledge of His attributes.

 What the primary sources show